Noisy Sorting Capacity: Problem Formulation and Main Results

 is achievable for the noisy sorting problem using the noisy sorting algorithm presented in Section~\ref{sec:proof-vl-achievability}, where $H(\cdot)$ denotes the binary entropy function.
 In other words, $C(p) \geq \frac12(1-H(p))$. \end{theorem}

 \begin{theorem}[Achievability of fixed-length noisy sorting codes] Any sorting rate

 where $g(p) \triangleq \frac{1}{2}+\sqrt{p(1-p)}$, is achievable for the noisy sorting problem using the fixed-length noisy sorting algorithm presented in Section~\ref{sec:proof-achievability}.
 In other words, $C_\mathrm{f}(p) \geq \frac{1}{2}\log(1/g(p))$. \end{theorem} Theorems~\ref{thm:vl-achievability} and \ref{thm:achievability} will be proved in Section~\ref{sec:achievability}, by giving specific constructions of noisy sorting codes.
 Both constructions that will be discussed are based on algorithms designed for the \emph{noisy searching problem}, the problem of locating an element within a sorted sequence when noise is present.
-Before we describe the code constructions in Section~\ref{sec:achievability}, we briefly introduce the noisy searching problem in Section~\ref{sec:noisy-search}, while setting up the necessary notation.
+Before we describe the code constructions in Section~\ref{sec:achievability}, we briefly introduce the noisy searching problem in Section~\ref{sec:noisy-search}, while setting up the necessary notation. \begin{theorem}[Converse] The noisy sorting capacity $C(p)$ is upper bounded as